direktt/direktt-loyalty-program/readme.md

 ## Transaction Logs

-For every points change or reset, a log entry is made with the reference to admin user who made the transaction, change amount, current balance, and timestamp.
+For every points change or reset, a log entry is created with the reference to the user who initiated the transaction, change amount, current balance, and timestamp.

 ---